 We are blessed to be surrounded by the most amazing natural spaces both inside our own fence line and also within the wider St. Michael’s College community.
 We make the most of this by offering children the opportunity to engage in regular visits to Nature Play Sites located on the grounds of St. Michael’s College.
 Here they are able to spend time exploring, investigating, creating and playing in nature.
 This regular and extended time helps the children to build a connection with their environment and, in turn, creates an innate desire to care for it.
 The children become responsible and passionate advocates for our world and the natural environment with which they are connected.

-In order to enable children to truly take the lead with their own learning and exploration, Junior Kindy runs a free-flow, open door program with the Toddler room.
+In order to enable children to truly take the lead with their own learning and exploration, Senior Toddler runs a free-flow, open door program with the Junior Toddler room.
 This not only enables the children to choose the spaces they want to play in but also allows for connections between the children and a network of educators, along with the opportunity for them to build relationships children of varying of ages.
 This results in a strong sense of identity and their sense of belonging, security and community being strongly and actively supported.
 The educators in both rooms work collaboratively on our curriculum to ensure that every child is accessing a high quality, open-ended and child-focused program and environment.